chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/default-to-tile-view-for-local-source.md

 Order: 20
 xref: default-to-tile-view-for-local-source
 Title: Default to Tile View for Local Source
-Description: Default to tile instead of list view.
-It is still possible to switch during use.
+Description: How to configure whether the tile or list view is used by default.
 ---

-By default, Chocolatey GUI uses a list view to show all of the packages that are currently installed locally on the machine that is executing Chocolatey GUI.
+By default (starting with version 0.18.0), Chocolatey GUI uses a tile view to show all of the packages that are currently installed locally on the machine that is executing Chocolatey GUI.
 As a result, you will see a screen similar to the following when first starting the application:

 ![Default to Tile View for Local Source Disabled](/assets/images/chocolatey-gui/feature_default_tile_view_local_disabled.png "Default to Tile View for Local Source Disabled")

-It is possible to toggle between the list view and a tile view for the packages that are installed locally using the buttons at the top right hand corner of the application, but it you prefer to see the tile view by default, then you can enable it with this feature.
+It is possible to toggle between the list view and a tile view for the packages that are installed locally using the buttons at the top right hand corner of the application, but it you prefer to see the list view by default, then you can enable it with this feature.
 As a result, you will see something like the following when first starting the
 application: